modernatx/seqlike/README.md

 [![Apache v2 License](https://img.shields.io/badge/license-Apache%202-blue)](https://github.com/modernatx/seqlike/blob/main/LICENSE)

-A single object API that makes working with biological sequences in Python just a bit more ergonomic.
+A single object API that makes working with biological sequences in Python more ergonomic.
 It'll handle anything _like a sequence_.

-We introduce the concept of a "Sequence" as a consistent abstract entity that is maintained accross biological (nucleotide -> protein) and computational (string -> encoding) transforms.

-The SeqLike class includes many convenience methods for converting between representations:
-One-Hot vs Index Encodings,
-strings,
-Biopython Seqs,
-etc.

-Built around the [Biopython SeqRecord class](https://biopython.org/wiki/SeqRecord), SeqLikes abstracts over the semantics of molecular biology (DNA -> RNA -> AA) to allow manipulating a biological sequence at the level which is most computationally convenient.
+Built around the [Biopython SeqRecord class](https://biopython.org/wiki/SeqRecord), SeqLikes abstracts over the semantics of molecular biology (DNA -> RNA -> AA) and data structures (strings, Seqs, SeqRecords, numerical encodings) to allow manipulation of a biological sequence at the level which is most computationally convenient.

 ## Code samples and examples